DiemBang/javascript-school-assignment-2023/README.md

 **Accessibility:** The webshop is crafted to be inclusive, considering users with diverse needs.
 Features have been implemented that ensure easy navigation and readability for all visitors.

 **Getting Started:**
 To explore the webshop, simply open the provided HTML index file in your preferred web browser.
-Navigate through through scrolling, interact with product details, and experience the responsiveness of the site.
+Navigate through scrolling, interact with product details, and experience the responsiveness of the site.

 **Validation:** Each field in the Checkout form has been validated using RegEx.

 # Technologies Used:
-**HTML5:** Providing the structure for our web pages.
+**HTML5:** Providing the structure for the web pages.

 **CSS and SASS:** Styling the webshop for an appealing and intuitive layout.